Automated Builds

 Trigger workflows

-Each release channel gets a simple workflow that calls the build workflow with appropriate tags:
+Each release channel gets a simple workflow that calls the build workflow with appropriate tags.
+Replace your-org/your-app with your actual image path from the Docker Registry.

 name: Edge Release